Turtle Graphics

 turtle screenshotA virtual turtle in action!

 Logo’s use of turtles allows students to make a strong association between what happens in the program and how they move their own bodies in the real world.
 Papert called this body-syntonic learning.
-Body-syntonic learning supports understanding of abstract ideas through sensory experience.
+Body-syntonic learning supports the understanding of abstract ideas through sensory experience.
 Papert often discussed these ideas in his writing and videos.

 Logo, 1967